On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Further Analyses and Discussions

 \subsection{Discussion on Leveraging OCR}

-Incorporating OCR can be effective for handling text-rich high-resolution images.
-For instance, \citet{kim-etal-2023-visually} utilize OCR in their VLM for VDU tasks, suggesting its potential for models like LLaVA or \textsc{Elva}.
+Incorporating OCR can be an effective option for handling text-rich high-resolution images~\citep{kim-etal-2023-visually}.
 When OCR outputs are incorporated as contextual information during inference, as demonstrated in Table \ref{tab:ablation_table_withocr}, notable enhancements are observed, particularly benefiting \textsc{Elva}.
 However, OCR processing has costs.
 Using the CLOVA OCR API\footnote{\url{https://clova.ai/ocr/en}}, our tests on the DocVQA dataset average about 4 seconds per sample.
 Faster OCR engines exist but often at the expense of accuracy.
 Additionally, upscaling VLMs to handle very high resolutions (e.g., 4K, 8K) may not be practical.
 Thus, leveraging OCR and similar tools remains a valuable area of exploration, aiming to balance specialized tools and VLMs for optimal performance.